nitroshare/qhttpengine/doc/index.md

 ## Usage

-Serving static files from a directory is as simple as creating a QHttpServer instance:
+Serving static files from a directory is as simple as creating an instance of QHttpServer and QFilesystemHandler:

 @code
 QFilesystemHandler handler("/var/www");